 Despite this global trend, however, Indigenous and local land rights continue to be under assault in many regions of the world.
 The Rainforest Alliance partners with Indigenous communities from the Amazon to Indonesia to cultivate strong local economies that are rooted in Indigenous values and traditions—and linked to the global marketplace.
 With thriving local economies, communities can better withstand threats to their way of life and the health of their land.

 Promoting and protecting human rights: It takes an alliance

 Most human rights abuses in agricultural and forestry supply chains are rooted in the social, political, and/or economic challenges of a particular region or country.
 The responsibility for protecting human rights within a production landscape should be shared by governments, companies, traders, farmers, and forest communities—with organizations like the Rainforest Alliance playing an important convener role.
-Our strategic approach to sustainability transformation—including certification, well-designed training programs, landscape economic development initiatives, and targeted company and government advocacy—are valuable tools for advancing human rights within the production landscapes where we work.
+Our strategic approach to sustainability transformation—including certification, well-designed training programs, landscape and community initiatives, and targeted company and government advocacy—are valuable tools for advancing human rights within the production landscapes where we work.